jackkershaw/portfolio/README.md

 - One of the advantages of moving to Astro was that I could use Markdown files to make a blog.
 I followed the [tutorial](https://docs.astro.build/en/tutorial/0-introduction/) in the Astro Docs to get the basics down.
 This tutorial was really helpful, teaching me about YAML Frontmatter, Astro props and how to setup RSS.
 - Added [the tailwindcss-typography plugin](https://github.com/tailwindlabs/tailwindcss-typography) to allow me to use the prose class to style md content.
 This adds spaces between lines and makes big blocks of text easier to read.

+## Other Improvements in Astro

+- Added the Astro JS Sitemap plugin to improve SEO by generating a sitemap xml.

 ## Commands

 All commands are run from the root of the project, from a terminal: